Billy Wallace (socialite): Relationship with Princess Margaret

-The day after this was publicly announced, the Daily Sketch reported Wallace and Margaret were also engaged, and it was to be announced officially the following spring.
+During his stay, the Daily Sketch reported Wallace and Margaret were engaged, and it was to be announced officially the following spring.
 Wallace denied the report.
-He stayed with the royal family at Sandringham over Christmas, but was not reported with Margaret for some time after, and Margaret was hardly seen in public early in 1958.
+He stayed with the royal family at Sandringham over Christmas, but was not reported with Margaret for some time after, and Margaret was noted to hardly seen in public or private at the turn of the year.

-She returned to London in February where she reputedly met future husband Antony Armstrong-Jones at a dinner party.
+She returned to London in February 1958, where she reputedly met future husband Antony Armstrong-Jones at a dinner party.
 At that time, Wallace took a months’ vacation in Nassau, Bahamas as part of long-term sick leave.
 Shortly after his return in March, he was accused of having had a holiday romance.
-His denial appeared in the press on the 26th, but the story was side-lined by Townsend returning from his world trip on the same day and meeting a “supremely happy” Margaret.
+His denial appeared in the press on the 26th, but the story was side-lined by Townsend returning from his world trip on the same day and visiting Margaret at Clarence House.

-In September 1958, Wallace was seen again with Margaret, and he socialised more with her as his health progressed.
+At Balmoral in autumn 1958, Wallace was once again in public with Margaret, and he socialised more with her as his health progressed.